Hypoglycemia In Infancy

 is a legal document that explains the tests, treatments, or procedures that your child may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your child's medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done to your child.
 Make sure all of your questions are answered.

 is a small tube placed in your vein that is used to give you medicine or liquids.

 This is also called an ECG or EKG.
 Sticky pads placed on your child's skin record the electrical activity of his heart.

 Caregivers will check your child's blood pressure, heart rate, breathing rate, and temperature.
 They will also ask you or your child about his pain.
 These vital signs give caregivers information about your child's current health.

-- Fasting test: Caregivers may do a fasting test.
-During this test, they will watch your infant closely during a period of time in which he does not eat.
-This test is done to cause hypoglycemia to occur in your infant.
-When the hypoglycemia occurs, they will run tests to try and find the cause of the hypoglycemia.
+- A fasting test may be done.
+Caregivers watch your infant closely during a period of time in which your infant does not eat.
+This test is done to cause hypoglycemia to occur.
+When hypoglycemia occurs, caregivers will do tests to find the cause.

-- Urine tests: A sample of your infant's urine is collected and tested for the ketones and sugar.
+- Urine tests are done to check your infant's levels of ketones and sugar.
 This test tells caregivers how well his blood glucose is being managed, and if he needs more tests.